 San Francisco’s Safe Routes to School program (SRTS) was initiated in the 2009-2010 school year at five elementary schools and expanded to a total of 15 schools for the 2010-2011 school year.
 The two-year program was funded with a grant from the federal government and Caltrans.
 Funding was granted again in 2011 to secure the program through 2014.
 Currently, the program is funded with federal transportation funds programmed by

 the San Francisco County Transportation Authority.
-SRTS is expanding from 2014-2017 to offer programs at 35 elementary, three middle and two high schools, and provide resources to the entire SFUSD.
+SRTS expanded from 2014-2017 to offer programs at 35 elementary, three middle and two high schools, and provide resources to the entire SFUSD.
 The program originated with Mayor Gavin Newsom’s Shape Up San Francisco project and International Walk to School Day.
 SF Department of Public Health is the lead agency in the broadly-based partnership, which includes the SF Bicycle Coalition; SF Unified School District; SF Municipal Transportation Agency; SF Department of the Environment; SF Unified School District Office of Sustainability; Presidio YMCA Bike Program; and Walk San Francisco.

 SF Department of Public Health

 The San Francisco Department of Public Health Community Health Promotion and Prevention Section manages SRTS funding, leads program administration, and is responsible for program evaluation.
 DPH supports SRTS by assisting with Walk and Roll to School Day and coordinating the Partnership.

 SF Bicycle Coalition

 The SF Bicycle Coalition is proud to be a partner in San Francisco’s Safe Routes to School Program.
 To support students and families in walking and biking more each day we provide support for school encouragement activities such as walking school buses, bike trains and events that celebrate walking, biking, transit and carpooling to school.
 We provide parent trainings and technical support to Safe Routes program schools.
 The annual San Francisco Bike and Roll to School Week each spring is open to all public and private schools through 12th grade.
 We also offer a full range of adult and family biking resources for the general public.

 SF Department of the Environment